André Girard (1909–1993): Pre-war

-Girard worked for the Société d'exploitation industrielle des tabacs et des allumettes in France from 1929 onwards.
+André Girard worked for the Société d'exploitation industrielle des tabacs et des allumettes in France from 1929 onwards.

 French Resistance

 He was captured at the Battle of Dunkirk in 1940, but escaped from Germany in 1941 to Brive-la-Gaillarde and soon joined the French Resistance.

-Under the pseudonym "Pointer", Girard was the regional head of the Alliance or "Arche de Noé" resistance network in occupied France from 1940 to 1945, the only network whose supreme commander was a woman, Marie-Madeleine Fourcade (Alias "Hérisson").
+Under the pseudonym "Pointer", André Girard was the regional head of the Alliance or "Arche de Noé" resistance network in occupied France from 1940 to 1945, the only network whose supreme commander was a woman, Marie-Madeleine Fourcade (Alias "Hérisson").
 This network was notable for giving almost all of its three thousand agents codenames based on animals : Bleu d'Auvergne, Setter, Labrador, Bichon, Abeille, Aigle...
-Divided up by region, the network's central command was "Hôpital" (centre-west sector), which Girard led from 1943 to September 1944.
+Divided up by region, the network's central command was "Hôpital" (centre-west sector), which André Girard led from 1943 to September 1944.
 In 1944, his sector numbered 185 main agents across 16 départements, from south of the Loire to north of the Garonne, a sector particularly marked by the Tulle and Oradour-sur-Glane massacres.
 Its agents were from diverse social backgrounds – the mayor of La Rochelle and colonel in the reserve Léonce Vieljeux, the student Roland Creel, the vicar of Tulle cathedral Charles Lair, the usselois doctor Jean Sirieix, the intelligence commissioner Henry Castaing, the briviste businessman Pierre Bordes, the secretary-general to the council of Guéret Roland Deroubaix, the creusois lawyer René Nouguès or the electrician Vincent Renaud, as well as civil servants, peasants, surgeons, railway workers, architects, and ushers.

 On 30 June 1945, charged with a mission of the utmost importance for the Direction générale des études et recherches and promoted to captain, he was demobbed at his own request.
-Returning to his pre-war job, he was transferred to the tobacco factory at Riom before becoming administrative director and inspector of the tobacco factory at Lyon until his retirement.
+Returning to his pre-war job, André Girard was transferred to the tobacco factory at Riom before becoming administrative director and inspector of the tobacco factory at Lyon until his retirement.
 He also succeeded Jacques Soustelle on the municipal council of Lyon in 1962 under Louis Pradel.
 He was for several years the national treasurer of the Old Comrades association for the ALLIANCE network.
 He published his war memoirs in 1965 with éditions France-Empire under the title "Le temps de la méprise".

 He is buried in the cemetery at Saint-Sauves d'Auvergne.